ozankaraali/QiTV/README.md

 This project is in early phase.
 If you want to change any function, feel free to do.
 You could refactor, propose architecture changes, design assets, add new features, provide CI/CD things and build for other platforms.
 Basically, all changes that can improve this software are welcome.

+## Acknowledgements

+### LibVLC
+This software uses code of <a href=https://www.videolan.org/vlc/libvlc.html>LibVLC</a> licensed under the <a href=https://www.gnu.org/licenses/lgpl-2.1.html>LGPLv2.1</a> and its source can be downloaded <a href=https://github.com/ozankaraali/QiTV>here</a>

+### PySide6
+PySide6 is available under both Open Source (LGPLv3/GPLv3) and commercial license.
+Using PyPi is the recommended installation source, because the content of the wheels is valid for both cases.
+For more information, refer to the <a href=https://www.qt.io/licensing/>Qt Licensing page</a>.
 ## License

 This software licensed under [MIT](https://github.com/ozankaraali/QiTV/blob/main/LICENSE).